GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Method

-We propose \method{} - \textbf{G}enerating \textbf{R}ewards \textbf{A}s \textbf{C}od\textbf{E}, an interpretable IRL framework that generates a reward function as executable Python code.
-Initially, an LLM analyzes expert and random trajectories to identify goal states (Phase 1) and generates a preliminary set of reward programs.
-This initial set is then iteratively improved through evolutionary search, where the LLM mutates the code based on misclassified examples to maximize a fitness function (Phase 2).
+We propose \method{}, \textbf{G}enerating \textbf{R}ewards \textbf{A}s \textbf{C}od\textbf{E}, an interpretable IRL framework that generates a reward function as executable Python code.
+Initially, an LLM analyzes expert and random trajectories (Phase 1) and generates a preliminary set of reward programs.
+This initial set of reward functions is then iteratively improved through evolutionary search, where the LLM mutates the code based on low-fitness examples (Phase 2).
 The best-performing reward function is used to train an RL agent.
 This agent then explores the environment, and the new trajectories it generates are used to expand the dataset, revealing new edge cases or failure modes (Phase 3).
 This loop continues, with the expanded dataset from Phase 3 being used in the next iteration of Phase 1 and 2, progressively improving the reward function.
+Notably, prior to the initial analysis, the LLM can optionally perform a data cleaning step to identify and remove irrelevant states if the expert trajectories are known to be noisy or suboptimal.
 The overall process is illustrated in~\Cref{fig:method_overview} and detailed below and in Algorithm~\ref{alg:grace}

-\paragraph{Phase 1: Goal States Identification} The initial reward code generation by \method{} is based on a set of demonstration trajectories $\mathcal{D^{+}}$ and a set of random trajectories $\mathcal{D}^{-}$.
+\paragraph{Phase 1: Initialisation} The initial reward code generation by \method{} is based on a set of demonstration trajectories $\mathcal{D^{+}}$ and a set of random trajectories $\mathcal{D}^{-}$.
 The former is generated using an expert policy or human demonstrations depending on the concrete setup, while the latter is produced by a random policy.
 Note that with a slight abuse of notation we will use $\mathcal{D}$ to denote interchangeably a set of trajectories as well the set of all states from these trajectories.

 The language model is prompted with a random subset of $\mathcal{D}^{+}$ and, optionally, extra information available about the environment (e.g. its Python code or tool signature), to produce two artifacts: